About Us

 Each cat we've rescued has their own unique story.
 What they all have in common is they ended up outside through no fault of their own.

-Most of them appear to be cats who previously lived indoors, and they're grateful to be brought back inside.
+Many of them appear to be cats who previously lived indoors, and they're grateful to be brought back inside.
 Trust me, it shows!

 Our Impact and Yours